sci-oer/oo-course-wiki/ooDesign/interfaces.md

 A Potion could be both `Edible` and `Tossable`

 A key benefit of interfaces is that you can implement multiple interfaces in one class.
-Interfaces are Java's answer to the difficulty with multiple inheritance.
+Interfaces are Java's answer to the difficult problem of multiple inheritance.
 If the implemented interfaces have constants with the same name, but with different values an inconsistency will occur and the code will not compile.
 Another type of inconsistency will occur if the interfaces contain methods with the same name but different return types.
 > If a class definition implements two inconsistent interfaces, then that is an error, and the class definition is illegal and will not compile.
 {.is-info}